JuergHauser/PyP223/readme.md

 formod_vtem_max_data(nlyr,nstat,...)
 ```

-See `demos/verification` for the comparisons between  results obtained with the functions provided here and computation perforemd with LeroiAir.
+See `demos/verification` for the comparisons between results obtained with the functions provided here and computations perforemd with LeroiAir.

 ## Installation
 ```